giovanniberti/robusta/README.md

 These traits make use of type provided by the  [`jni`](https://crates.io/crates/jni) crate, however to provide maximum compatibility with `robusta`, we suggest using the re-exported version under `robusta_jni::jni`.

+### Raising exceptions
+You can make a Rust native method raise a Java exception simply by returning a `jni::errors::Result` with an `Err` variant.

 ### Conversion table

 | **Rust**                                                                           | **Java**                          |